Johnny Hunt (footballer)

-John "Johnny" Hunt (born 23 August 1990) is an English semi-professional footballer who plays for Warrington Rylands 1906 as a left-back.
+John Hunt (born 23 August 1990) is an English semi-professional footballer who plays for Bootle as a left-back.

-Hunt started his career known as ‘Fowler’ in St Francis De Sales School Infants and Junior School in Walton, Liverpool.
-He then progressed through the youth academy at Wrexham before making his first-team debut towards the end of the 2009–10 season.
+Hunt progressed through the youth academy at Wrexham before making his first-team debut towards the end of the 2009–10 season.
 He spent five seasons at Wrexham, during his time there he scored the winning penalty in the 2013 FA Trophy Final at Wembley Stadium.
 In June 2014, Hunt joined League Two club Cambridge United, although returned to Wrexham on loan one month into the 2014–15 campaign.
 He left the Cambridge by mutual consent in June 2015 and immediately signed for National League club Chester, where he played regularly for two years.
 Hunt spent the 2017–18 season at Mansfield Town, before being transfer-listed at the end of the campaign.
 He subsequently joined Stevenage on a free transfer in June 2018 and spent one season there before signing for Hamilton in July 2019.
 Hunt has also represented the England C team.